severinkaderli/audio-for-youtube/README.md

 ##TODO
 * Adding linting of code in gulp.js using eslint
 * Fix playing on mobile devices (Try to play, if state is not playing, stop)
-* List of keyboard shortcuts -> by Pressing ? and in readme